nightly-dev/wechat/README.md

 This is a sample webpage chat room program.
-Wesocket is for the communication and backend is based on mongoose.
+Wesocket is used for the communication and backend is based on mongoose.
-It receive the messages from clients and broadcast to all connections.
+It receives the messages from clients and broadcast to all connections.

 #How to build: